Causal Machine Learning: A Survey and Open Problems

-\paragraph{Causal World Models} Learned models of the environment dynamics are sometimes referred to as \emph{world models}, particularly when the dynamics are observed from a sequence of high-dimensional raw pixel frames.
+Learned models of the environment dynamics are sometimes referred to as \emph{world models}, particularly when the dynamics are observed from a sequence of high-dimensional raw pixel frames.
 Fundamentally, they are still used to estimate the observational conditional of the state transition function $p\left(\mathbf{s}^{t+1} \mid \mathbf{s}^{t}, a^{t}\right)$ (analogously, the reward function).

 \citet{li2020causal} argue that such observational conditional (world) models can be biased in the real world where confounding factors exist.
 To make this issue apparent, they first contrast partially-observable MDPs (POMDPs) (\Cref{subfig:graph_noconf}) used by conventional models with the causal POMDPs (\Cref{subfig:graph_conf}) that their \emph{causal word model} (\method{CWM}) aims to learn from.